CodeSalvageON/HOLY-ROMAN-EMPIRE/README.md

 * The map of the Holy Roman Empire is considered public domain in the United States; its creator and artist being long dead.

 ### Anthems
+* Land der Berge Land am Strome, the current national anthem of Austria is considered public domain in the United States (the composer died in 1818) and is also considered so due to the musical number used being a work of the federal government.
 * Marcia trionfale (Hallmayer), also known as the early anthem of the Papal States, is considered public domain in the United States, its composer having died over 100 years ago.

 ### Flags, banners, coats of arms